Best daily deals

 Sara Carbone

-The JBL Charge 5 is one of JBL’s most popular speakers to date.
-Whether you’re a backyard BBQ host or confined to a small dorm room, the Charge series will serve you well.
-Given JBL’s track record for releases, followers are expecting the JBL Charge 6 to arrive soon, but what might it have in store?
-Here’s everything I want to see from JBL’s next Charge Bluetooth speaker.
+The JBL Charge 5 is one of the most popular portable Bluetooth speakers on the market.
+Whether you are a backyard BBQ host or confined to a small dorm room, the Charge series will serve you well.
+Given JBL’s track record for releases, followers are expecting the JBL Charge 6 to arrive soon.
+But what might it have in store?
+Here is all I want to see from JBL’s next Charge Bluetooth speaker.

 Microphones

-I’d like to see a return of built-in microphones on the JBL Charge 6.
+I would like to see a return of built-in microphones on the JBL Charge 6.
 Unfortunately, JBL ditched the microphones on the Charge 4, but adding them back in would make the Charge 6 a much more versatile speaker.
-With mics, you can use the Charge 6 as a speakerphone and access your phone’s smart assistant right from the speaker.
+With microphones, the Charge 6 could be used as a speakerphone and for accessing your phone’s smart assistant right from the speaker.
 It could also allow the speaker to self-calibrate its audio output based on the environment.

 Fast charging

 Although the Charge 6 is bound to have a 20-hour battery life or longer, it would be helpful to have fast charging too.
 As it stands, you need to set aside four hours to charge the Charge 5 fully.
-It’s easy to recharge the speaker overnight, but we’d appreciate some quick-charge option when we’re in a bind.
+It is easy to recharge the speaker overnight, but I would appreciate some quick-charge option when in a bind.
+This would help JBL’s next-gen iteration stand out among some of the best party speakers.
+It is reasonable to expect a portable wireless speaker to top up on the fly.
+This is a handy feature for those who live active and busy lifestyles.

 Auracast

-Updated hardware will mean the latest Bluetooth 5.3 features.
+Updated hardware should award the latest Bluetooth 5.3 features.
 This means that the new speaker could incorporate Bluetooth Auracast functionality, allowing it to receive transmission from an Auracast-enabled Bluetooth playback device.
-This would bring similar functionality to JBL’s PartyBoost feature to the speaker and allow speakers from other brands to join the party.
+This would bring similar functionality to JBL’s PartyBoost feature to the speaker and allow other speakers to join the party.

 Will there be a JBL Charge 6?